-The claimant filed an appeal from the June 5, 2015, (reference 01) unemployment insurance decision that denied benefits based upon a discharge from employment.
-The parties were properly notified about the hearing.
-A telephone hearing was held on July 14, 2015.
-Claimant participated.
-Employer did not respond to the hearing notice instruction and did not participate.
+On June 3, 2021, the claimant, Kyle Thomae, filed an appeal from the June 1, 2021 (reference 01) unemployment insurance decision that denied benefits based upon a determination that claimant was discharged from employment for violation of a known company rule.
+The parties were properly notified of the hearing.
+A telephonic hearing was held at 3:00 p.m. on Monday, August 9, 2021.
+The claimant, Kyle Thomae, participated.
+The employer, Aerotek, Inc., did not register a telephone number at which to participate and did not participate in the hearing.
+No exhibits were offered or admitted into the record.